-- The council ensures that all priority one audit recommendations and a sample of priority two and three recommendation are subject to a follow-up audit ensuring that recommendations are acted upon. - An effective internal audit function is resourced and maintained enabling them to deliver an annual internal audit opinion. - In accordance with the Audit and Account Regulations 2015, an annual assessment of the effectiveness of the internal audit function is completed. - The Audit Committee work programme provides the opportunity for the Head of Governance (Chief Internal Auditor) to have a private and confidential discussion with the Audit Committee members. - The council participated in a LGA peer challenge in March 2017. - The council's last RIPA inspection was undertaken on the 4 November 2015 and all recommendations made have subsequently been implemented. - The recent SOCITM inspection of the authority's website resulted in a 4 star rating. - Key partnerships are periodically reviewed through the internal audit plan with delivery via third parties being included in the assurance reviews undertaken annually. - The Financial Regulations and Financial Procedure Rules include partnership guidance which can assist officers in managing the key risks of any partnership arrangements. - Clear terms of reference exist for the key partnerships, clarifying arrangements for accountability, for example the waste management partnership, the leisure management partnership, Fylde and Wyre health and wellbeing board and the community safety partnership.
+- The council ensures that all priority one audit recommendations and a sample of priority two and three recommendation are subject to a follow-up audit ensuring that recommendations are acted upon. - An effective internal audit function is resourced and maintained enabling them to deliver an annual internal audit opinion. - In accordance with the Audit and Account Regulations 2015, an annual assessment of the effectiveness of the internal audit function is completed. - The Audit Committee work programme provides the opportunity for the Head of Governance (Chief Internal Auditor) to have a private and confidential discussion with the Audit Committee Members. - The council participates in RIPA inspections every three years.
+All recommendations following the last review in 2015 have been implemented. - The recent SOCITM inspection of the authority's website resulted in a 4 star rating. - Key partnerships are periodically reviewed through the internal audit plan with delivery via third parties being included in the assurance reviews undertaken annually. - The Financial Regulations and Financial Procedure Rules include partnership guidance which can assist officers in managing the key risks of any partnership arrangements. - Clear terms of reference exist for the key partnerships, clarifying arrangements for accountability, for example the Waste Management Partnership, the Leisure Management Partnership, Fylde and Wyre Health and Wellbeing Board and the Community Safety Partnership.